astarte-platform/astarte/doc/pages/architecture/060-triggers.md

 - `device_connected`: triggered when a device connects to its transport.
 - `device_disconnected`: triggered when a device disconnects from its transport.

+`device_id` can be used to pass a specific Device ID to restrict the trigger to a single device. `*` is also accepted as `device_id` to maintain backwards compatibility and it is considered equivalent to no `device_id` specified.

+`group_name` can be used to restrict the trigger to all devices that are member of the group.

-`device_id` can be a specific Device ID or `*`, meaning the trigger will be installed for all devices in a Realm.
+`device_id` and `group_name` are mutually exclusive and if neither of them is specified in the simple trigger, the simple trigger will be installed for all devices in a realm.

 ### Data Triggers